henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 This mod follows [Semantic Versioning](https://semver.org/).
 This means version `1.2.3` has a major version of `1`, a minor version of `2` and a patch version of `3`.
-So, as a rule of thumb, only the major and minor versions need to match.
+So, as a rule of thumb, **only the major and minor versions need to match**.
 So if your server has version `1.2.3` of the mod/plugin, your client could also use version `1.2.0` or `1.2.5` to join the server and use the mod.

 ## Compatibility between Minecraft versions